pri22296/armine/README.rst

 Introduction
 **************************************************************************

-This is a Association rule mining package for python 3.
-It provides ARM class to generate association rules from a set of transactions.
-It also provides a ARMClassifier class which uses CBA2 algorithm to classify given data.
+`armine` is a Association rule mining package for python 3.
+It provides `ARM` class to generate association rules from a set of transactions.
+It also provides a `ARMClassifier` class which uses CBA2 algorithm to classify given data.

 .. inclusion-marker-introduction-end